codecov/opentelem-laravel/README.md

     && apt-get -y install php7.4-pcov
 ```

-For other versions oh PHP, such as 8.0, you should ensure the needed pcov system package exists, and update the package name with the appropriate version.
+For other versions of PHP, such as 8.0, you should ensure the needed pcov system package exists, and update the package name with the appropriate version.

 ### Alpine with PHP 8.0